BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 <hr/>

 <p>
-    Personally getting arrested for a cause is perhaps emblematic of Sagan more generally.
+    Getting arrested for a cause is perhaps emblematic of Sagan more generally.
     He was an Ivy League professor.
 He was associated at various times with UChicago, Harvard, and Cornell He did cutting-edge astrophysics research, published over 600 scientific publications and more than 20 books, and even wrote a Pulitzer Prize-winning book.
     He was also a deeply successful mainstream popular culture figure.
 He wrote the novel for the highly successful Hugo Award-winning film <i>Contact</i>, and created and hosted the wildly popular TV show <i>Cosmos</i>, which won two Emmy awards and a Peabody Award.